roaldarbol/animovement/README.md

 *Run the trackball!*

-Trackball experiments, in which animals are tethered/restrained atop a (most commonly) styrofoam ball are … The primary goal of the *trackballr* package is to make analysis of trackball data easy and standardise the data format.
+Trackball experiments, in which animals are tethered/restrained atop a (most commonly) styrofoam ball are common experiments within animal behaviour and neuroscience.

+The primary goal of the *trackballr* package is to make analysis of trackball data easy and standardise the data format.

 ## Installation